orbs-network/ton-access/README.md

 &nbsp;

-* `suffix` - the http-rpc endpoint to call, default is per protocol
+* `format` - how to build the endpoint, default is per protocol
-  * toncenter-api-v2 : "/jsonRPC"
+  * toncenter-api-v2
+    * default:  /jsonRPC
+    * json-rpc: /jsonRPC
+    * rest: /
-  * ton-api-v4 : ""
+  * ton-api-v4
+    * default:  /
+    * rest: /
+    * json-rpc - not supported

 &nbsp;